elugens/hello-javascript/docs/general-javascript-questions/miscellaneous-js-questions/proxy-and-reflect.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The Proxy object enables you to create a proxy for another object, which can intercept and redefine fundamental operations for that object.
-A Proxy is created with two parameters to function.
-It has a target and a handler parameter used to perform its tasks.
-The target is defined as the original object which you intend to proxy.
-The handler is an object that defines which operations will be intercepted and how to redefine intercepted operations.
-For operations on proxy, if there is a corresponding trap in handler, then it runs, and the proxy has a chance to handle it, otherwise the operation is performed on target.
+  <div><strong>Interview Response:</strong> You may use the Proxy object to establish a proxy for another object that can intercept and redefine core operations for that object.
+To function, a Proxy has two arguments.
+It has a target and a handler parameter to carry out its operations.
+The target is the original object that you desire to proxy.
+A handler is an object that describes which actions get intercepted and how intercepted operations get redefined.
+It runs if a matching trap is in the handler for a proxy action.
+The proxy gets an opportunity to handle it; otherwise, the operation gets executed on the target.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />